Jbleezy/BO1-Reimagined/README.md

 ### Trench Gun
 * Ammo now gets added to the clip at the same time that it does in the reload animation
-* Fixed shell eject effect
+* Fixed shell eject effect showing 2 shells

 ### Wonder Weapons